 Here comes the bad news.
 Remember the McKinsey survey that we were discussing a little earlier?
 According to it,

 “only 16% of private-sector business leaders in this group feel “very prepared” to address potential skills gaps, with roughly twice as many feeling either “somewhat unprepared” or “very unprepared.”
 The majority felt “somewhat prepared”—hardly a clarion call of confidence.”

-The Uber Academy offers focused short courses and partners with selected RTO’s and colleges to deliver the actual accredited qualifications in Applied Blockchain.
+The Uber Academy offers focused short courses and delivers actual accredited qualifications in Applied Blockchain through selected colleges and institutions in Australia.
 We believe that the courses and qualifications on offer will definitely give your career a huge boost.
 So, do not miss out on the Blockchain Revolution.
-Check out our educational programs now.
+Enquire about our educational programs now.